noxthot/ss22_julia_workshop/index.md

 # Getting started with Julia

 Julia is a free and open source scientific programming language with a vast ecosystem of libraries that aim towards scientific computing.
 Visit [julialang.org](https://julialang.org) for the download, documentation, learning materials and much more.
-Julia manages allow the best of both worlds, high-level interpreter and low-level compiler languages.
+Julia manages to allow the best of two worlds, high-level interpreter and low-level compiler language.
 It offers the high performance of compiled languages like C or Fortran by still bringing in the simplicity of dynamic languages like Python or R. Julia recently entered its teens and for this occasion a blog post was published with the title [Why We Use Julia, 10 Years Later](https://julialang.org/blog/2022/02/10years/) as a follow up to the [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/).
 Both entries are a good read and give you an insight into the language and its creators.

-In this workshop we are going to take a look at Julia by starting with the basics and working our way up to advanced topics like multi processor programming and Data Frames.
+In this workshop we are going to take a look at Julia by starting with the basics and working our way up to advanced topics like data science and multi processor programming.

 ## Some general words on the organisation of this workshop